 The EPA has classified PFOA and PFOS as "emerging pollutants".
 That is, they are suspected of having a negative effect on human health.
 When firefighting foam is applied, PFOA and PFOS are released into the surrounding soil, often polluting groundwater.
 Furthermore, these compounds are persistent, which means they do not degrade once they reach the human body or the environment, and will continue to bioaccumulate with further exposure.

 Despite the fact that these contaminants were found in high concentrations in the initial site assessment, the Army failed to perform a comprehensive subsurface study to properly define the extent of the contamination, and cleanup validation sampling was never conducted, making it impossible to demonstrate that carcinogenic chemicals were reduced to acceptable levels in the soil after remediation.
 If you have been exposed to these substances on a regular basis and have developed cancer or other serious health issues as a result, you are entitled to compensation.

 What are the diseases associated with PFAS exposure on Fort Bliss?

 Inhalation, oral intake, and skin absorption are all ways PFAS may enter the body.
 No matter how they are introduced into your system, these substances may cause serious health problems.
 They may even be life-threatening in certain instances.
 The Centers for Disease Control and Prevention (CDC) cautions that exposure to PFAS-contaminated firefighting foam may increase the risk of cancer.

-If you were stationed at Fort Bliss and diagnosed with one of the following diseases, you may be eligible to submit a claim:
+If you were stationed at Fort Bliss for at least 1 cumulative year and diagnosed with one of the following diseases, you may be eligible to submit a claim: